 They say that everything is bigger in Texas and that might just apply to the scares as well!
-The Lone Star state is full of haunted hotels, terrifying hospitals and spooky warehouses all with their own ghost stories to tell.
+The Lone Star state is full of haunted hotels, terrifying hospitals/asylums, haunted schools and spooky warehouses all with their own ghost stories to tell.

 10. Presidio La Bahia, Goliad, TX

+Th first stop on our tour of hauntings in Texas, is Presidio La Bahia, in Goliad.
 Presidio La Bahia was founded back in 1721 and over the years there have been many Texas Revolution conflicts that have taken place at the fort including both the Battle of Goliad and the Goliad Massacre.
 As you can probably imagine Presidio La Bahia has seen a great deal of death, so it is hardly a great surprise that it has become one of the most haunted places in Texas.
-There are an abundance of spirits trapped here, some of them scared and hurt, but most of them angry!
+There is an abundance of spirits trapped here, some of them scared and hurt, but most of them angry!
 There have been frequent reports that the cries and screams of injured soldiers can be heard coming from the fort at night and there have been reports of witnesses seeing the apparitions of soldiers as well.

 9. Spaghetti Warehouse, Houston, TX